margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The windfall profit found from a chance encounter to a new land when availing oneself of the blessings.
 Through luck, there's a win, and a breakthrough that beats the odds.
 Fortune made though such a fire stroke that hits right on target.
-Huge glory and abudnance ahead that meets the infinite need.
+Huge glory and abundance ahead that meets the infinite need.
 Grace in disguise, synchronized working out for the best for oneself and mankind.

 <br>